The era of overspending is over: what to expect from big tech in 2023 – 1/3/2023

 Even if any eventual competitor does not represent a significant threat to the business, the chances of a startup appearing on the horizon are real.

-In 2023, expect to see tech companies prove they have the tools to create, if not more, impressive AI applications and demos.
+In 2023, expect to see tech companies prove they have the tools to create, if not more, impressive AI apps and demos.
 Hugh Langley, Business Insider.

 Electronic market may suffer